radiocosmology/alpenhorn/doc/demo.rst

 extension, since that's also specified in the config file.

-Almost immediately, the daemon will notice that there are no *active* ndoes on ``alpenhost1``.
+Almost immediately, the daemon will notice that there are no *active* nodes on ``alpenhost1``.
 It will perform this check roughly every ten seconds, which is the update interval time set in the ``alpenhornd.conf`` file.

 .. code:: console